andyatkinson/andyatkinson.github.io/_posts/2024-09-24-solid-cache-rails-postgresql.md

 ## Basic Usage
 Let’s cache something, then look in the `solid_cache_entries` table.
-We’ll use the style that the Rails Guides refer to as “low level caching”. https://guides.rubyonrails.org/caching_with_rails.html#low-level-caching
+We’ll use the style that the Rails Guides refer to as [low level caching](https://guides.rubyonrails.org/caching_with_rails.html#low-level-caching).

-I can use “Fetch” to write a value if it doesn’t exist:
+Use `fetch()` to write a value when it doesn’t exist:

 ```rb
 irb(main):001> Rails.cache.fetch("foo-123"){ Trip.first.id }